v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 If Cortana isn't responding to your voice commands, make sure Cortana is turned on.
 On the All apps list, select **Cortana** > **Menu** > **Notebook** > **Settings** to make changes.
 To learn more about what you can say, see [Use your voice with HoloLens](hololens-cortana.md).

 On HoloLens (1st gen), built-in speech recognition isn't configurable.
-It's always turned on.
+It's always on.
 On HoloLens 2, you can choose whether to turn on both speech recognition and Cortana during device setup.

 If your HoloLens 2 isn't responding to your voice, make sure Speech recognition is turned on.
 Go to **Start** > **Settings** > **Privacy** > **Speech** and turn on **Speech recognition**.